sketch-hq/SketchAPI/docs-website/pages/plugins-debug-plugin.md

 ---
-title: Debugging
-summary: How to debug a sketch plugin
+title: Debug a plugin
+section: plugins
+chapter: Guides
+permalink: /plugins/debugging

+# Previous developer documentation
+redirect_from:
-permalink: /guides/debugging-plugins/
+  - /guides/debugging-plugins/

-order: 130
+order: 103
 ---

 When developing a Sketch plugin, chances are you will need some ways to know what is happening when your code is running.